IntoxicatedPrimate/puppet-facts/readme.md

 Facts:

 * certs.rb: Checks all certificate files in '/etc/pki/tls/certs'.
-Only useful to cleanup.
+Only useful for cleanups.